CharlesReinhardt/ecacr/updates.md

 Tested my scraping game stats formally and fixed some broken old functions.

-## April x beginning of class
+## April 18 beginning of class

 Fixed scraping game stats and worked on manipulating the date column into an actual date.
 Investigated some game stat graphs, and how to visualize wins/losses and game location (home/away).
 Made a function for win/losses.

-# TODO document win/loss function
-# TODO test win/loss function
+## April 18 end of class

+Documented win/loss function, cleaned up some old functions.
+Implemented conference and non-conference capabilities for team data, as well as for their associated visualizations.
+Wrote formal tests for winLossChart.
+108 tests!
+Inflating test count well!!

 # TODO make boxplot function
 # TODO make some individual game stats graphs
+# TODO scrape all game stats

+# TODO start looking at final product: learnr, bookdown, some sort of package documentation other than source code

 # TODO test histogram function
-# TODO implement tests for private helper functions
-# TODO scrape all game stats